 “Addiction is an instinct that causes the addict to seek Dopamine enhancing activities” by S Mott

-All addicts know addiction is a condition making impulse control very difficult.
-Addiction has now been categorised as disease and rightly so.
+All addicts know addiction is a condition making impulse control very difficult… is it a learned behaviour? – some say it it is however, addiction has now been categorised as disease and rightly so.
 But what gets us started?
 I propose that it is an instinct within us that leads us to start using.

 Instinct means an inborn pattern of behavior often responsive to stimuli.
 The internal stimuli could be a feeling of anxiety for exsample and the external stimuli could be a social occasion that creates the need to level out the addicts natural brain chemistry.